-AGI's financial results are impacted by the rate of exchange between the Canadian and U.S. dollars.
-A weaker Canadian dollar positively impacts sales and gross margin percentages when comparing to prior periods.
-For the year ended December 31, 2013, AGI's average rate of exchange was \$1.03.
-The Canadian dollar weakened in the latter portion of 2013 and based on the current rate of exchange AGI's financial results in 2014 may benefit from a weaker Canadian dollar compared to 2013.
-A portion of the Company's 2014 foreign exchange exposure has been hedged through forward foreign exchange contracts (see "Financial Instruments).
+AGI's financial results are impacted by the rate of exchange between the Canadian and U.S. dollars and a weaker Canadian dollar relative to the U.S. dollar positively impacts adjusted EBITDA.
+For the year ended December 31, 2013, AGI's average rate of exchange was \$1.10 and accordingly based on the current rate of exchange AGI's financial results in 2015 may significantly benefit from a weaker Canadian dollar compared to the prior year.
+A portion of the Company's foreign exchange exposure has been hedged through forward foreign exchange contracts.